36

 ROI Score: 36/100 · Poor Value

-Arizona College of Nursing-Tempe earns an ROI score of 36 in the Poor Value tier, presenting one of the more confusing data profiles in this batch.
+Arizona College of Nursing-Tempe earns an ROI score of 36 in the Poor Value tier, presenting one of the more confusing data profiles in our dataset.
 The 999-year payback period flag means earnings never recoup costs at the institution-wide level, where median 10-year earnings are just $34,657 and net price is $31,681 per year ($126,724 over four years).
 Yet the 88.9% completion rate is excellent (subscore 95) and the institution-level 0.397 debt-to-earnings ratio is also strong (subscore 87).
 The contradiction resolves when you look at the program data: the school's nursing graduates earn $85,169 first-year and $87,378 by year four, far above the institutional medians, the lower aggregate numbers likely reflect students who started programs but worked in non-nursing roles (CNAs, medical assistants) before completion or after non-RN exits.
 The 36.7% repayment rate (subscore 3) is the worst metric on the card and the strongest signal that many students are not progressing on loans despite credential completion.

 Payback Period